Dr Kyoko Kobatake (Purna Centre for Kindness and Wellbeing)

 I am registered and accredited as an Art Psychotherapist with British Association of Art Therapists (BAAT) and the Health and Care Professions Council (HCPC).

-I am registered with the British Association of Counsellors and Psychotherapists (BACP); additionally, I am a member of BACP Children, Young People and Families division.
+I am accredited as a counsellor/psychotherapist by British Association for Counselling and Psychotherapy (BACP); additionally, I am a member of BACP Children, Young People and Families division.

 I am a member of EMDR Association UK & Ireland.

 I am a member of the PVG scheme (for work with adults and children).